dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2998: Cultivate understanding without imposing judgments.
+### T2998: Create a culture where people feel comfortable discussing sexuality but respected if private.

 |Support|
 |---|